Electrostat-Lab/Clean-Code/chapterfour/Chapter 4.md

     }
     ```
 - Warning of consequences.
-    - Some actions can have side effects, other are deprecated to call or aren't called manually, so we should warn our user using the API :
+    - Some actions can have side effects, others are deprecated to call or aren't called manually, so we should warn our user using the API :
     ```java
         /**
          * @deprecated don't override, use {@link CompatHarness#onStartRenderer(LegacyApplication)}.
          */
         @Deprecated